Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: Introduction

 This lower bound can be applied recursively to each of the $p$-canonical basis elements on the right-hand side to obtain an even better bound.
-However, there is no similar recursion for the functor, the main obstruction being that the categories $\dgrm$ and $\dgrmF$ are not precisely equivalent even though their indecomposable objects both give the $p$-canonical basis.
+This feature is especially notable because there is no similar recursion for the functor $\pr$.
+The main obstruction to functorial recursion is that the categories $\dgrm$ and $\dgrmF$ are not precisely equivalent, even though their indecomposable objects both give the $p$-canonical basis.

-Amazingly, although both of the main results above are inherently ungraded, nearly all of the algebraic and categorical constructions used to prove them extend in a natural way to a graded setting!
-For example, in \S\ref{sec:heckeast-heckepast} we construct an algebra $\heckeast$ which is a $\laur$-module extension of $\ZZ\W$, and a $(\heckep,\heckeast)$-bimodule $\heckepast$ which is a $\laur$-module extension of the $(\ZZ\Wp,\ZZ\W)$-bimodule $\ZZ\W$.
-This extends in an interesting way to the categorical level as well through the notion of a \defnemph{valuation} on a category (see Definition~\ref{defn:valmod}).
-We hope to study the extra structure arising from these extensions in future work.
+All of the algebraic and categorical constructions which we use to prove the main results are graded or filtered in a natural way.
+For example, in \S\ref{sec:heckeast-heckepast} we introduce an algebra $\heckeast$ which is a $\laur$-module extension of $\ZZ\W$, and an $(\heckep,\heckeast)$-bimodule $\heckepast$ which is a $\laur$-module extension of the $(\ZZ\Wp,\ZZ\W)$-bimodule $\ZZ\W$.
+The right action of $\heckeast$ on $\heckepast$ gives an extension $\heckeast \rightarrow M_{|\Wpcosets|}(\hecke)$ of the matrix recursion representation.
+This extends to our categorifications of these structures through the notion of a \defnemph{valuation} on a category (see Definition~\ref{defn:valmod}), which gives rise to filtered $\Hom$-spaces.
+Interestingly, the valuation structure on our new categories does not agree with the usual grading on $\dgrm$.
+This is the reason why both of the main results above are inherently ungraded.
+We hope to study the extra graded structure in our constructions in future work.